Ackee-Blockchain/trident/documentation/docs/trident-api/stake-program.md

 - `lockup` - The lockup configuration for the stake account
 - `lamports` - The number of lamports to transfer to the stake account

-**Returns:** A `TransactionResult` indicating success or failure of the account creation and delegation.
+**Returns:** A vector of instructions that need to be executed with `process_transaction`.

-**Description:** Creates a new stake account and immediately delegates it to the specified vote account, combining both operations into a single transaction.
+**Description:** Generates instructions to create a new stake account and immediately delegate it to the specified vote account, combining both operations.

 ---